-- 1.1.
+1.1.
 Members will recall that, in the Financial Performance and Direction report to the Authority on 13 May 2022, there were draft figures for 2021/22 that provided for a consolidated deficit of £117,348 which was to be funded through the use of reserves.
 At that meeting a verbal update was provided that some additional year-end adjustments had been made and the deficit had increased slightly to £124,713.
-These figures were then used in the production of the draft Statement of Accounts, which were signed and published on our website on 15 July 2022. - 1.2.
+These figures were then used in the production of the draft Statement of Accounts, which were signed and published on our website on 15 July 2022.

+1.2.
 Following the publication of the draft statement of accounts a few additional year-end adjustment were identified through the late receipt of invoices and credit notes.
 These have been incorporated into the version included at Appendix 1.
-Ernst and Young LLP (EY) started on the audit on 31 October 2022 and an update on their work can be found in the previous agenda item.
+Ernst and Young LLP (EY) started on the audit on 31 October 2022.
+EY's audit progress update was received at the Audit and Risk Committee on 29 November 2022.